New York Court Records

 - Gang assault

-There is no provision for the removal or expungement of felony offense from the court records in New York.
+There is no provision for the removal or expungement of felony offenses from the court records in New York.
 Actually, a criminal record cannot be expunged in the state, except for a few marijuana cases.
-However, the system makes provision for sealing which means that the record still exists but it cannot be accessed by the general public.
+However, the system makes provision for sealing, which means that the record still exists but cannot be accessed by the general public.

 Therefore, when a defendant applies for his or her criminal record to be sealed, all physical evidence of the crime is either destroyed by the state or returned to the owner.
-Further still, the state authorises restrictions to be placed on its visibility in form of sealing, so that only law enforcement agencies can have access to it.
+Further still, the state authorises restrictions on its visibility in the form of sealing so that only law enforcement agencies may access it.

 Expungements are not the same as sealing criminal records in New York.
-In fact, it is only marijuana related crimes that are considered for expungement, in which case the records are destroyed or erased.
+In fact, only marijuana-related crimes are considered for expungement, in which case the documents are destroyed or erased.
 Other crimes are not eligible for expungement but sealing.
-The few people who can have access to sealed records include the defendant, the parole officer (if on probation) and the law enforcement agents involved in the case.
+The few people who may access sealed records include the defendant, the parole officer (if on probation), and the law enforcement agents involved in the case.

-According to the state Penal Code, there are certain conditions under which a defendant can apply for criminal records to be sealed from public access.
+According to the state Penal Code, there are certain conditions under which a defendant may apply for criminal records to be sealed from public access.
 These are:

 - If defendants do not have more than two misdemeanors, or, not more than one felony and one misdemeanor conviction in the record.
 In addition to these, no fresh crime has been committed by the defendant in the past 10 years.